Glitter: Use

-Prior to fabrics made with modern glitter, sequins were sewn or woven on to fabric to give it a glittering appearance.
+Before fabrics made with modern glitter, sequins were sewn or woven onto fabric to give it a glittering appearance.
 Edible glitter made from gum arabic and other ingredients is even used by culinary artists.

 Glitter is used in cosmetics to make the face and nails shiny or sparkly.
+After the Microbead-Free Waters Act of 2015, the use of microbeads in toothpaste and other "rinse-off" cosmetics has been discontinued in the US; since 2015 the industry has shifted toward using FDA-approved "rinse-off" metallized-plastic glitter as their primary abrasive agent instead.

-Additionally, it is commonly used in arts and crafts to color, accessorise and texture items.
-The small, brightly colored particles often stick to clothing, skin, and furniture, and can be difficult to remove.
-It is also used on optically variable inks.
+Glitter is commonly used in arts and crafts to color, accessorise and texture items.
+The small, brightly colored particles often stick to clothing, skin, and furniture and can be difficult to remove.
+It is also used in optically variable inks.

 Glitter coatings or finishes are frequently used on fishing lures to draw attention by simulating the scales of prey fish.

 Due to its unique characteristics, glitter has also proven to be useful forensic evidence.
 Because of the tens of thousands of different commercial glitters, identical glitter particles can be compelling evidence that a suspect has been at a crime scene.
-Forensic scientist Edwin Jones has one of the largest collections of glitter consisting of over 1,000 different samples used in comparison of samples taken from crime scenes.
-Glitter particles are easily transferred through the air or by touch, yet cling to bodies and clothing, often unnoticed by suspects.
+Forensic scientist Edwin Jones has one of the largest collections of glitter, consisting of over 1,000 different samples used in comparison to samples taken from crime scenes.
+Glitter particles are easily transferred through the air or by touch yet cling to bodies and clothing, often unnoticed by suspects.